MP 22x6x10 / N38 - neodymium magnet

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Potential hazard arising from small pieces of magnets are risky, in case of ingestion, which is particularly important in the context of children's health.
-Furthermore, small elements of these devices are able to hinder the diagnostic process after entering the body.
+- Health risk arising from small pieces of magnets pose a threat, in case of ingestion, which is crucial in the context of child safety.
+Additionally, miniscule components of these magnets can be problematic in medical diagnosis after entering the body.

 Neodymium magnets can become demagnetized at high temperatures.